Diagnosing Multiple Sclerosis With MRI

 Is the MRI Exam Safe?

 Yes.
 The MRI exam poses no risk to the average person if appropriate safety guidelines are followed.
-Many people who have had heart surgery and people with the following medical devices can be safely examined with MRI:
+Many people who have had heart surgery and people with the following medical devices can be safely examined with MRI (the metals used in these surgeries are not "magnetic" and the person can be safely placed in the MRI machine):

 - Artificial joints